assaabloy-ppi/salt-channel/files/spec/drafts/salt-channel-v2-final2-draft.md

         That is, when the NoSuchServer bit is set.

-If the NoSuchServer condition occurs, the session is considered closed once M2 has been sent and received.
+If the NoSuchServer condition occurs, the session ends once M2 has been sent and received.
 Furthermore, the client's behavior MUST NOT be affected be the value of M2/ServerEncKey when NoSuchServer occurs.
 When the NoSuchServer bit is set the server MUST send 32 zero-valued bytes in the field M2/ServerEncKey.